Black History Kickoff

 Black History Month Culmination: The Village Festival

 Weeks of work honoring Black History Month culminated in an awe-inspiring Village Festival under the north tent at LATTC.
 The event was complete with art, jewelry, food and that beautiful music!
-The Black Faculty and Staff Association did an amazing job in bringing the Crenshaw High School gospel choir to our campus.
+The Black Faculty and Staff Association did an amazing job in bringing the Crenshaw High School gospel choir to the campus.
 They were breathtaking!
 Congratulations to everyone involved in setting up this entire month of activities.
 If you didn’t get a chance to attend…enjoy the video below.

 Black History Month Remembered

 What do you remember from LATTC’s Black History Month celebration?
 There certainly was a lot of enjoyment, education and emotion.
 Thanks to everyone involved and we look forward to next year’s event.
 Although the beginning of the video below resembles the one above, it is different, and very inspirational.
-It is narrated by our Dean of Academic Affairs, Mr. Vincent Jackson.
+It is narrated by Dean of Academic Affairs, Mr. Vincent Jackson.